-Enter the total velocity (mph) and the total weight (lbs) into the Calculator.
+Enter the total velocity and the total weight into the calculator (you can choose units).
 The calculator will evaluate the Speed To Weight Ratio.

 Speed To Weight Ratio Formula